Smoked Sirloin Steak Recipe (6 Simple Steps)

 Let’s dig in!

-• Its one of the cheaper cuts of beef compared with smoked tomahawk and smoked ribeye but if cooked right it is delcious.
+• It’s one of the cheaper cuts of beef compared with smoked tomahawk and ribeye, but if cooked right, it is delicious.

-• You don’t have to marinade it, it is packed full of flavor, so you can skip the rub and marinade if you want.
+• You don’t have to marinate it; it is packed with flavor, so you can skip the rub and marinate it.

 What Is A Sirloin?

-The tenderloin is the most tender piece of meat in the cow while the intermuscular fat in a New York strip has amazing flavors.
+The tenderloin is the cow’s most tender piece of meat, while the intermuscular fat in a New York strip has amazing flavors.

 What You Need For Smoked Sirloin Steak